jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

     public static void main(String[] args) throws IOException {
         new SocksServer(Configuration.newUnmodifiableInstance(Settings.of(
             /*
-             * Allows the CONNECT command to any server on port 80
+             * Allows the CONNECT request for any server on port 80
              * or 443
              */
             Setting.newInstanceWithParsedValue(